Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 To qualify as a plaintiff for an AFFF lawsuit, our law firm requires that you meet two basic criteria:

-- Cancer: exposure to PFAS in firefighting foam alone is not enough to have a valid claim.
+- Cancer: Exposure to PFAS in firefighting foam alone is not enough to have a valid claim.
 Prospective plaintiffs in AFFF lawsuits must show that they were diagnosed with certain types of cancer after prolonged AFFF exposure.
 The types of cancer that are most strongly linked to firefighting foam are kidney and testicular cancer.
 Pancreatic and prostate cancer have also been connected to AFFF use.

 Other law firms may have different criteria to review your potential AFFF lawsuit.